-- connect you to your local mainstream and community services such as community or maternal and child health service, playgroup, childcare, parent support group, education options and recreation
+- connect you to your local mainstream and community services such as community or child health service, playgroups, childcare, parent support groups, education options and recreation

-- use observation and assessment, with parent report, to understand the impact of your child’s delay or disability, but they don’t complete assessments for diagnosis
+- use observations and information from any screening tools, assessments, or reports to understand the impact of your child’s delay or disability – but they don’t complete assessments for diagnosis

-- identify if your child will benefit from short term early intervention and, where appropriate, provide some short term early childhood intervention supports to help you and your child to work towards goals
+- identify if your child is likely to benefit from early support and, where appropriate, provide a short period of early supports to help you and your child to work towards goals

 - help you connect with best practice early childhood intervention service providers